lformella/xdcc-grabscher/README.md

 XG, called __X__dcc __G__rabscher, is a XDCC download manager.
 Grabscher is the german word for grabber :-)

 # What makes it special?
 XG is just a command line app which connects to one or multiple IRC networks and handles the whole network communication.
 The IRC servers, channels, bots and packets are presented within a nice and stylish web frontend.
 There you can search and download packets.

-You can run XG on every machine that supports c# / mono - even root servers without x(org), or an old weak pc running linux without a monitor - and control your downloads with your browser from everywhere.
+You can run XG on every machine that supports C# / Mono - even root servers without x(org), or an old weak pc running linux without a monitor - and control your downloads with your browser from everywhere.
 You don't have to keep a big PC running, but just a small download box which handles all the IRC stuff.

 # How do i use it?
 Run the program and point your browser to __127.0.0.1:5556__.
 The default password is __xgisgreat__.
+If you already added some servers and channels, it will take some time untill the Webfrontend is up and running.
+This is due to the build in SQLite database which is not really performant and takes some time to load the saved objects.

 ![Password Dialog](http://xg.bitpir.at/images/help/login.png?v=3)

 ## At first: change the settings